Find Trade Colleges

 Service Orientation: Actively looking for ways to help people.

-In the United States, there were 26,900 jobs for Photographic Process Worker or Processing Machine Operator in 2016.
+There were about 26,900 jobs for Photographic Process Worker or Processing Machine Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Photographic Process Worker or Processing Machine Operator.
-There will be an estimated 3,300 positions for Photographic Process Worker or Processing Machine Operator per year.
+Due to new job openings and attrition, there will be an average of 3,300 job openings in this field each year.

 undefined